What’s For Breakfast?

 Muslims, Jews, and Christians took part in the growth of learning and culture in eastern and western Muslim lands.

 The cities in western Muslim lands — including Córdoba, Toledo, Seville and Granada — shared in this book and scholarship exchange.
 Scholars in different places using the same book corresponded with each other.
 They shared thoughts and ideas.
-Their efforts allowed for the growth of knowledge between cities.
+Their efforts allowed for the growth of knowledge between cities, and the spread of science and culture from Islamic Spain to other regions of the world.

 There also were other key factors advancing knowledge growth.
 Trade, travel, and migration sped up this process.
 Increased wealth also fueled this knowledge growth.
 The use of Arabic language and Islamic law spread with the accumulated knowledge.